|Littleton Police Department

 Littleton, CO 80120

 The Littleton Police Department mission is to catch criminals and prevent crime, to comfort victims, and to treat everyone with respect.

 The Littleton Police Department consists of two divisions; Patrol and Investigations/Support Services, and is responsible for public safety in the community as well as the safe flow of traffic in and through the community.
 The department accomplishes this by focusing on the core functions of Patrol and Investigations/Support Services.

+The Support Services Division includes accreditation, training and recruitment, Records, and Communications.
 LPD is recognized as a nationally-accredited law enforcement agency by the Commission on Accreditation of Law Enforcement Agencies.
 The purpose of the Commission is to establish standards of professional excellence for public safety agencies, and to develop and administer a process to ensure compliance with professional excellence.
-Since September 2007, the Littleton Emergency Planning Department is managed by the administrative division commander.
-City-wide emergency planning and operations could not function without the volunteer services of personnel from the Littleton Fire Rescue, Littleton Police, Public Works, and Communications departments.

 The Training and Recruitment Unit ensures all employees, commissioned and civilian, receive the highest quality of training and career development.
 This unit also identifies potential future personnel and screens them through pre-employment processes to ensure they meet LPD’s high standards to become members of our team.

 The Records Unit maintains all department criminal records for the agency and is responsible for the dissemination of records to the proper authority.
 The Communications Unit receives over 100,000 telephone calls yearly including over 20,000 emergency calls via 911.
 The dispatchers are responsible for airing emergency and non-emergency calls and maintaining documentation of all the police unit locations and activities; providing a vital link between the community and the responding police officers.